vysky/playground-azure-devops/README.md

 need to run `eval $(minikube -p minikube docker-env)`

-running `minikube docker-env` will outputs environment variables needed to point the local docker daemon to the minikube internal docker registry, and will propose to use `eval $(minikube -p minikube docker-env)`
+running `minikube docker-env` will outputs environment variables needed to point the local docker daemon to the minikube internal docker registry, and minikube will propose to use `eval $(minikube -p minikube docker-env)`

-then pull the image again
+run the command then pull the image again, the image will be pulled to minikube internal docker registry instad of the docker on the local machine (wsl integration)

 https://medium.com/swlh/how-to-run-locally-built-docker-images-in-kubernetes-b28fbc32cc1d